hhvm/user-documentation/guides/hack/07-classes/30-inheritance.md

 @@ inheritance-examples/ColoredPoint.php @@

-A base class can define an abstract type constant---essentially a name without a concrete type attached---and subclasses each override that with a concrete type constant.
+A base class can define an abstract type constant&mdash;essentially a name without a concrete type attached&mdash;and subclasses each override that with a concrete type constant.
 Conceptually, type constants are to types, as abstract methods are to methods.
 A type constant has public visibility and is implicitly static.
 By convention, a type constant's name begins with an uppercase `T`.
 Consider the following: